-Funds earned from Bookstore profits are made available each year to the various academic departments and Counseling Services for the purpose of assisting full- and part-time students with college tuition expenses.
+Funds earned from Bookstore profits are made available each year to the various academic departments, Counseling Services, and the satellite campuses for the purpose of assisting full- and part-time students with college tuition expenses.
 Recipients are selected by department chairpersons and/or the Director of Counseling Services.
 Grants are distributed throughout the academic year to students in need of assistance.